DerGuru/The-Resonant/New Chapters/01 - Part1/P1-06_Night_Thoughts.md

 There was the sharp, immediate fear of physical danger.
 That was easy to understand.
 Fight or flight.

-But this... this was different.
+But this - what he felt now - this was different.

 This was the fear of possibility.
-The fear that everything he'd accepted about himselfùhis limitations, his place in the world, his carefully constructed safe, small lifeùmight be wrong.
+The fear that everything he'd accepted about himself - his limitations, his place in the world, his carefully constructed safe, small life - might be wrong.

 What if he wasn't meant to be ordinary?